Canon 5D Mark IV vs Pentax 645Z

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the 5D Mark IV and the 645Z are recent models that feature in their makers' current product line-up.
+Both the 5D Mark IV and the 645Z are recent models that are part of the current product line-up.
 The 645Z replaced the earlier Pentax 645D, while the 5D Mark IV followed on from the Canon 5D Mark III.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Pentax websites.

 Review summary: Canon 5D Mark IV vs Pentax 645Z

 So what is the bottom line?
 Is there a clear favorite between the Canon 5D Mark IV and the Pentax 645Z?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Canon EOS 5D Mark IV: